Gravitoelectromagnetism (sometimes Gravitomagnetism, Gravimagnetism,

 base of similarity of matter levels

-one can make the transformation of physical quantities and move from a proton
+one can make transformation of physical quantities and move from a proton to

-to neutron star (magnetar as analogue of proton), with the replacement of
+neutron star (magnetar as analogue of proton), with the replacement of strong

-strong gravitation by normal gravitation.
-It is assumed that magnetars not only
+gravitation by normal gravitation.
+It is assumed that magnetars not only have a

-have a strong magnetic field, but also a positive electric charge.
+strong magnetic field, but also a positive electric charge.
+Consideration of

-Consideration of joint evolution of the neutron star and its constituent
+joint evolution of a neutron star and its

-nucleons leads to the following conclusion: the maximum charge of object
+constituent nucleons leads to the following conclusion: the maximum charge of

-(neutron star or a proton) is restricted by condition of matter integrity under
+object (neutron star or a proton) is restricted by condition of matter integrity

-action of photons of electromagnetic radiation, associated with the charge of
+under action of photons of electromagnetic radiation, associated with the

 and the energy density of gravitation (derived from Le Sage's theory of